On an Enriques surface associated with a quartic Hessian surface: Geometry of the Enriques surface

 Therefore we write $\RRR(\psi)$ as $\RRR(F)$.
 Conversely, let $F$ be a non-ideal face of $\DY$, and let $h_F$ be an element of $F\cap \SY$ that is not contained in any wall of $F$.
 Multiplying $h_F$ by a positive integer if necessary, we can assume that the line bundle $L_F\to Y$ corresponding to $h_F$ is globally generated and defines a morphism $\Phi_{|L_F|}\colon Y\to \P^m$.
 Let

 be the Stein factorization of $\Phi_{|L_F|}$.
 Then we have $\RRR(\psi)=\RRR(F)$.

-We calculate $\RRR(F)$ for all non-ideal faces of $\DY$.
+We calculate $\RRR(F)$ for all non-ideal faces $F$ of $\DY$.
 For two non-ideal faces $F$ and $F\sprime$, we put $F\le F\sprime$ if $F$ is a face of $F\sprime$ and $\RRR(F)=\RRR(F\sprime)$ holds.
+In the previous version of this paper, we look at the maximal faces with respect to this partial ordering, and divide them into $\aut(Y)$-equivalence classes.
+However, even when two maximal faces $F$ and $F\sprime$ are \emph{not} $\aut(Y)$-equivalent, the $\RDP$-configurations $\RRR(F)$ and $\RRR(F\sprime)$ can be in the same $\Aut(Y)$-orbit.
+This happens, for example, when $F^g$ and $F\sprime$ span a same linear subspace in $S_Y\tensor \R$ for some automorphism $g\in \aut(Y)$.
+The algorithm to calculate representatives of this new equivalence relation is explained in our new paper~\cite{ShimadaAutEnr} in a more general setting. \erase{ For two non-ideal faces $F$ and $F\sprime$, we put $F\le F\sprime$ if $F$ is a face of $F\sprime$ and $\RRR(F)=\RRR(F\sprime)$ holds.
 Looking at the maximal faces with respect to this partial ordering, and dividing them into $\aut(Y)$-equivalence classes, we obtain Table~\ref{table:RDP} and hence Theorem~\ref{thm:RDP} is proved.
+For the algorithm of the calculation of $\aut(Y)$-equivalence classes, see~\cite{ShimadaAutEnr}.}